 Bachelor of Architecture

-Unlike four-year undergraduate architectural programs, the University of Arizona's five-year B. Arch degree allows the graduate to pursue professional registration without further academic study.
+Unlike four-year undergraduate architectural programs, the University of Arizona's five-year B Arch degree you to pursue professional registration without further academic study once you graduate.

-- A Foundation year devoted to basic design and representational skills, introductory history and theory of the built environment, fundamentals in physics, and both hand drawing and digital software skills.
+- A foundation year devoted to basic design and representational skills, an introduction to history and theory of the built environment, fundamentals in physics and both hand-craft and digital skills.

-- A 2.5-year professional core emphasizing basic skills and knowledge in five major areas: Studio, History + Theory, Design Communications, Technology, and Practice.
+- A 2.5-year professional core emphasizing individual skills and knowledge in five major areas: studio, history and theory, design communications, technology and practice.

-- A 1.5-year applications phase in which students choose a concentration, develop a research trajectory, take options studios that involve collaboration and complex design problems, and ultimately demonstrate their individual vision in a year-long Capstone Project.
+- A 1.5-year research and applications phase in which students develop a research trajectory, take options studios to develop collaboration and complex design skills and ultimately demonstrate their individual visions in a year-long capstone project.

 Architectural studies at Arizona are balanced by a robust general education.
 The university requires three areas of general knowledge: individuals and societies, traditions and cultures, and natural sciences.
 These are enriched by open and architectural electives.
 Because the school has a strong commitment to general education and breadth of study outside architecture, the curriculum allows for the pursuit of a minor in another discipline.